Scoil Náisiúnta Mhuire, Rathpeacon

 Certain information will be required when children are being enrolled.
 The Board provides a specific Application for Enrolment Form for this purpose.
 Such information may include:

-• Details of any medical conditions, of which the school should be aware.
+- Details of any medical conditions or special educational needs of which the school should be aware.

 Data Protection and Freedom of Information